 While searching for cheap flights, most of us will be carrying out tons of searches to find the cheapest dates, times, etc. We’ll hop from site to site, comparing different prices.
-Our search history gets stored in cookies, which in turn tell websites “We’ve already been on this page”, “We already searched for flights on this route” etc. Using this information, airliners and flight search engines are aware we’re interested, and increase their prices.
+Our search history gets stored in cookies, which in turn tell websites “We’ve already been on this page”, “We already searched for flights on this route” etc. Using this information, airliners and flight search engines are aware we’re interested in and increase their prices.

 How to avoid airfare price increases

-There’s a few methods we can use to avoid price hikes caused by our browser cookies.
+There are a few methods we can use to avoid price hikes caused by our browser cookies.

 The easiest way is to use an incognito / private browsing mode.
-These browsing modes stop internet history from being stored, and stop websites from accessing previously stored history.
+These browsing modes stop internet history from being stored and stop websites from accessing previously stored history.
 If you wish to find out how to use a private browsing mode I recommend checking out this guide, from Computer Hope that covers enabling private browsing in all popular web browsers.

 Another way is to clear your cookies, as deleting cookies means websites are more likely to see you as a new visitor and show you cheaper prices.
 To clear how to clear your cookies, I recommend using this guide from Computer Hope.

 You can also find cheaper flights by using a VPN (Virtual Private Network).
 A VPN is a service that allows you to connect to the internet through a private, secure network.
 While connected, all data sent from your device to the internet goes through this server.
-This allows you to remain anonymous, and tricks sites into thinking you have never visited them.
+This allows you to remain anonymous and tricks sites into thinking you have never visited them.

-If you wish to find our more about using a VPN, I recommend Techadvisor’s guide which can be found here .
+If you wish to find out more about using a VPN, I recommend Techadvisor’s guide which can be found here .
 I personally use Nord, which is reasonably priced, user-friendly, with apps available for iOS, Android, Windows and Mac OS.

 If you found this guide useful, then why not share it with your friends on Pinterest?